 Players are not permitted to consult their own system cards or notes during play.

-System cards must be lodged with the Chief TD (fearghaloboyle@gmail.com) as soon as they are available and no later than Monday March 9th 2026 They will be published on the event’s website.
+System cards must be lodged with the Chief TD (fearghaloboyle@gmail.com) as soon as they are available and no later than Monday March 9th 2026.
+They will be published on the event’s website.

 System cards should be compliant with WBF guidelines.
 For advice on completing system cards to this specification, please refer to System Card Review.